In Case of Emergency

 Youngsville Sandbag Facility

 When heavy rains come, we are well prepared to assist our citizens by providing sandbags to help prevent flood damage.
-Visit our self bagging facility at Foster Park, 399 4th St. in Youngsville.
+Visit our self-bagging facility located at 333 S. Larriviere Road in Youngsville.
+The site is currently closed but will open when needed.

 For animal control concerns or questions, please call (337) 291-5644.